beSnake: A routing algorithm for scalable spin-qubit architectures: Simulations and Evaluations

 \subsubsection{Qubit density}

-Unlike the other simulations using a checkerboard pattern physical initial placement, we will try a different placement to vary the qubit densities in these.
+Unlike the other simulations using a checkerboard physical initial placement pattern, we will try a different placement to vary the qubit densities here.
 The topology sizes are fixed, and qubits are placed next to each other in a left-to-right bottom-up approach until a particular density is reached.
-As for the executed circuits and beSnake's configuration, they are similar to Section \ref{time limit} with a 0.05 second time limit.
+As for the executed circuits and beSnake's configuration, they are similar to Section \ref{time limit} with a 0.05-second time limit.
 The underlying question to answer with this simulation is: